Kimberly Latshaw Ortiz

 Following graduation from South Alabama in December 1996 with a Bachelor of Science degree, Kim returned to Miami and secured a position with the West Dade Correctional Facility, where she learned how to effectively work with and help troubled teenage offenders.
-She cared about these kids and found that they responded to being given respect, which she in turn required of them in exchange.
+She cared about these kids and found that they responded to being given respect, which she in turn required of them.

 With college volleyball days over, Kim checked out playing beach volleyball at South Beach.
 She saw that BEACH was different and she wasn’t ready.
 So she headed to Holiday Isle in the Keys and started playing pick-up games on their sand courts before heading back to Miami Beach where she quickly fit in and made scores of new friends.
 Her joyful smile and ability to always find the best in people naturally drew people to her.

-During this time she secured her teaching certifications and was hired by the Miami-Dade School District to teach physical education and wellness at Barbara Goleman Senior High.
+During this time she secured her teaching certifications and was hired to teach physical education and wellness at Barbara Goleman Senior High.
 Shortly after starting there she accepted the position of head volleyball coach for boys and girls, where she could apply all that she had absorbed from her college coaches.
 While there she innovated by adding Miami Dives Into Dance - a dance and performance program that ran for 5 years.
 All of her physical education students participated in staged dance shows which were performed for repeated sellout shows.
 She insured there was a role for every student so they could all have a stake in the success of the program.
 If dancing was too much of a challenge, you could build scenery, sell tickets, help with costumes or otherwise be engaged.
 (Her long-ago graduated students remember and appreciate the opportunities Kim provided for them.
-She managed to find things students could do well and nurtured their growth.
+She managed to find things students could do well and nurtured their growth and built their self-confidence.
 She received the Model Physical Education School Award from the Governor’s Council on Physical Fitness & Sports.

 Kim set high standards for herself and lived up to them.
 With her students and athletes she was tough but fair, positive, non-judgmental, gave and demanded respect, and everywhere she possibly could, she made a difference in peoples’ lives.